 Ms. Behme testified that CEI South is seeking authority to recover through the TDSIC annualized depreciation, amortization, and property tax expenses.
 She said in order to provide for timely recovery, CEI South's proposed TDSIC mechanism will project an annualized level of expense related to the depreciation, amortization and property tax expenses associated with new capital investments.
 Depreciation expense included for recovery will reflect an annualized level of expense related to the gross new capital investment as of the cut-off date of the TDSIC filing.
 Property tax expense will also reflect an annualized level.
 Consistent with the current TDSIC, the annualized level will be calculated by multiplying the gross new capital investment by the then current or most recent tax rate for the projected period.
-Because the projected amount is calculated consistent with the actual property tax expense and because the property tax expense.
-Id. at 8.
+Because the projected amount is calculated consistent with the actual property tax expense and because the property tax rates do not materially vary year over year, she testified that there will be no reconciliation of property tax expense.
+Id. at